RickP/MaskMoistureMeter/README.md

 Replace and/or wash moist masks immediately as wearing a wet mask is dangerous to your health.

 The electronics was designed in kicad and has all information tor order it assembled from JLCPCB.
+The PCB has to have a thickness of 1mm in order to fit into the included case design.

 [See it in action here](https://www.youtube.com/watch?v=SBzcOsZzkjE)